Vegan Peanut Butter Blondies

-These mouth-watering vegan peanut butter blondies are gluten free, grain free, and oil free.
+These mouth-watering vegan banana blondies are gluten free, grain free, and oil free.
 They’re easy to make and nutritious.
 These treats are perfect for using up ripe bananas.

-What to serve with these vegan peanut butter blondies
+What to serve with these vegan banana blondies

 If you’re adding these blondies to a dessert table and would like to include another delicious treat, try these coconut candy bars.
 They’re quick and easy to make.

-Six vegan peanut butter blondies next to some ripe bananas.
+Six vegan banana blondies next to some ripe bananas.

 Main ingredients and substitutions

-Bananas give these vegan peanut butter blondies a moist texture and add sweetness.
+Bananas give these blondies a moist texture and add sweetness.
 Be sure to choose bananas that have plenty of brown spots so you’ll know they’re ripe enough.
 If you use bananas that are under ripe the end results won’t be as sweet.

-I used coconut flour in this recipe and I don’t recommend substituting other flours.
+This recipe calls for coconut flour and I don’t recommend substituting other flours.
+Coconut flour adds a subtle hint of coconut flavor to these vegan banana blondies, as well as a satisfying texture.
 Coconut flour is available at many grocery stores these days or you can order it online.

 These blondies are sweetened with maple syrup, but you can substitute agave if you prefer.